TylorS/typed/apps/website/content/guides/id.md

 Use `Ids` when the feature shares these dependencies; use a focused generator at a narrow boundary.

-## <span id="carry-identity-through-optimistic-creation-and-acknowledgment">Carry identity through acknowledgement</span>

-Keep a client-generated entity key when a server later returns a persistent ID.
-Replacing the rendering key makes acknowledgement look like deleting and remounting a row, which can discard focus or local draft state.
-Store the server ID beside the client key instead.

 ## Decode external IDs through a schema

 <span id="decode-external-ids-through-their-schema"></span>